BrowserWorks/website/src/content/docs/docs/support/android/scan-qr-codes-waterfox-android.md

 label: Scan QR codes in Waterfox for Android
 ---

-Firefox for Android has a built-in QR code reader in the address bar, this makes it easy to visit a webpage by scanning a QR code.
+Waterfox for Android has a built-in QR code reader in the address bar, this makes it easy to visit a webpage by scanning a QR code.

 ## How to use the QR code reader